Kombinat451/kombinat451.github.io/content/articles/signal-without-smartphone.md

 ```

 On first startup (before linking a device) you should now be able to set up
 this device as standalone.
-For that click in the topbar on *File>Set Up as
+For that click in the top-bar on *File>Set Up as
 Standalone Device*.

 <asset-image alt="Standalone Registration View" src="signal-standalone.png"></asset-image>

 First verify and then register your number.
 Only click once on each button.
 The
 work is done in the background.
-After a succesfull registration you can safely
+After a successful registration you can safely
 replace the app itself with the official versions as standalone support is not
 needed anymore.
 This means in case of available updates you can safely install
 them through `apt update`.